polyglotdev/ultimate-go-ardan-labs/README.md

 # Ultimate Go

+## Prepare your 🧠

+> If you do not agree with the idioms and patterns of a given language, you should not be using that language because you are just going to be frustrated. - William Kennedy

+I want to take the above statement and expound on it.
+If you are not willing to let Go be Go, you will inevitably find yourself pissed off.
+And I think that same goes for language that you are using.
+What my humble suggestion is that you see the beauty in all programming languages, yes, even the ones that you do not agree with.
+The language you choose should be the one that is the right tool for the job.
+Remembering that will make you a better engineer.

 ## Polymorphism - 4.2.1

 > "Polymorphism means that you write a certain program and it behaves differently depending on the data that it operates on."-